Clixove/Topic-Causality/README.md

 ### 1. Analyzing interactions

 The engagement metrics for all posts is a $(N×n_f)$ matrix, where $N$ is the number of posts and n_f is the number of engagement metrics.
 Each column of the matrix represents a single interaction metric.
 The software first performs logarithmic transformation $x \to \ln⁡(x+1)$ on the matrix, and then performs normalization transformation $x \to \frac{x-\min ⁡x}{\max ⁡x - \min ⁡x}$ by column, and then converts the matrix **by row**.
 Weighted by information entropy.
-The information entropy of each indicator is shown in Equation 1.
+The information entropy of each indicator is shown as follow.

 $$
 p(x) = - \sum p(x_i) \ln p(x_i)
 $$
-Equation 1.

 The influence metric of a post is a $(N×1)$ vector representing the ability of the post to elicit engagement from other users.